gilnam74/vex-sneppet/VEX-Quick-start.md

 ```
 This means: we are modifying Y position of all grid points by the value which will give us a sine function of Pi divided by two.
 Since sine returns a float we need to use it with a float (Y) component of a vector (XYZ) position.

 What happened with the grid?
-Y coordinate of very point become equal one, in other words, we move grid one unit up.
+Check Geometry Spreadsheet: Y coordinate of very point become equal one, in other words, we move grid one unit up.
 Everything is correct, according to a sine graph the argument of 1/2 Pi should return 1.
 But where is a wave?